allesklar/tkh_authentication/README.md

 This is a Rails engine which provides basic authentication.
 It is based on Railscasts 250 and 274.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.
-It's primarily developed to work in sync with the tkh_cms gem suite but overtime more and more effort will be made to make it work in isolation.
+It's primarily developed to work in sync with the tkh_cms gem suite but over time more and more effort will be made to make it work in isolation.

 It's still in its infancy.
 Many improvements to come.